 The company shall be represented by the chairman of the Board of Directors and the President of the company, each singly, and the members of the Board of Directors, two jointly.

 The Board of Directors may authorize company employees to sign for the company such that two shall sign jointly, or one singly together with any member of the Board.

 The Board of Directors shall decide on the granting of procuration.
 Procuration may be granted only so that two holders of procuration may sign jointly, or any holder of procuration singly together with any member of the Board or together with a person authorized by the Board to sign for the company.

 The company shall have at least one (1) auditor, who shall have one (1) deputy, for the purpose of auditing the company’s accounts and governance.
 An auditing firm can also be appointed as the auditor.
 If an auditing firm that is entered in the register of auditors of the Finnish Patent and Registration Office (PRH) and whose key audit partner is an Authorised Public Accountant is appointed the auditor, no deputy is required.

 The term of office of the auditors is the financial year and their duties will cease at the close of the following Annual General Meeting.

-General Meetings shall be announced in at least three newspapers published by the company or its subsidiary, or on the company website, or else in writing to shareholders by registered letter no earlier than three (3) months and no later than three (3) weeks prior to the meeting date.
+General meetings shall be announced in at least one of the widely read media, or on the company website, or else in writing to shareholders by registered letter no earlier than three (3) months and no later than three (3) weeks prior to the meeting date.
 The invitation to the General Meeting shall, however, be delivered no later than nine (9) days before the record date for the meeting.